 The starting point for immigration to Mauritius, is the immigration law, and choosing the correct permit or visa.
 It is necessary to know about the different types of visas and the Mauritius visa requirements.
-There are several types of permits in Mauritius including occupation permits, residence permits and a permanent residency program.
+There are several types of permits including the occupation permit Mauritius, residence permit Mauritius and a permanent residence permit Mauritius.
 Foreign citizens can gain residence in Mauritius through an Occupation Permit, by retiring in Mauritius or by buying property in Mauritius.
 Foreigners can also gain Mauritian citizenship by investment and various other ways.

 It is also worth mentioning the Premium visa in Mauritius, also known as the Digital Nomad visa in Mauritius, which is mostly for those who want to move to Mauritius to work remotely.

 We at TBI Mauritius have processed successfully the permits and visas of countless foreigners moving to Mauritius and we offer a full service for everything permit and visa-related.
 We include below many of the topics and questions that our clients ask us about.
 We advise clients on their immigration options and the documentary requirements.
 TBI will then submit the applications, deal with the relevant Government bodies up to and including attending the appointment to collect the permit with the clients.